o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/dc-lmbr-aws.md

   \(Optional\) Confirms that you know this command will suspend content versioning, and that you need to re\-enable and update the deployment to resume versioning\.
 Useful for automation\.

-### dynamic\-content test\-signature<a name="cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-test-signature"></a>
+### dynamic\-content test\-signature {#cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-test-signature}

 Tests whether a base64 signature is valid for the specified string\.

-In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line.md#cloud-canvas-command-line-common-arguments), this command accepts the following arguments:
+In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line#cloud-canvas-command-line-common-arguments), this command accepts the following arguments:
 + `--signature <signature>`

   Base64 encoded signature\.